Southern American English

-Southern American English or Southern U.S. English is a regional dialect or collection of dialects of American English spoken throughout the Southern United States, primarily by White Southerners and increasingly concentrated in more rural areas.
-As of 2000s research, its most innovative accents include southern Appalachian and certain Texas accents.
+Southern American English or Southern U.S. English is a regional dialect or collection of dialects of American English spoken throughout the Southern United States, primarily by white Southerners and increasingly concentrated in more rural areas.
+Research from the turn of the 21st century reveals its most innovative features exist in southern Appalachian and certain Texan accents.
 Such research has described Southern American English as the largest American regional accent group by number of speakers.
 More formal terms used within American linguistics include Southern White Vernacular English and Rural White Southern English.
-However, more commonly in the United States, the variety is recognized as a Southern accent, which technically refers merely to the dialect's sound system; often also called a Southern twang, or simply Southern.
+However, more commonly in the United States, the variety is recognized as a Southern accent, which technically refers merely to the dialect's sound system, often also called a Southern twang, or simply Southern.

 History

 A diversity of earlier Southern dialects once existed: a consequence of the mix of English speakers from the British Isles (including largely English and Scots-Irish immigrants) who migrated to the American South in the 17th and 18th centuries, with particular 19th-century elements also borrowed from the London upper class and enslaved African-Americans.
 By the 19th century, this included distinct dialects in eastern Virginia, the greater Lowcountry area surrounding Charleston, the Appalachian upcountry region, the Black Belt plantation region, and secluded Atlantic coastal and island communities.

 Following the American Civil War, as the South's economy and migration patterns fundamentally transformed, so did Southern dialect trends.
 Over the next few decades, Southerners moved increasingly to Appalachian mill towns, to Texan farms, or out of the South entirely.
 The main result, further intensified by later upheavals such as the Great Depression, the Dust Bowl and perhaps World War II, is that a newer and more unified form of Southern American English consolidated, beginning around the last quarter of the 19th century, radiating outward from Texas and Appalachia through all the traditional Southern States until around World War II.
 This newer Southern dialect largely superseded the older and more diverse local Southern dialects, though it became quickly stigmatized in American popular culture.
 As a result, since around the 1950s and 1960s, the notable features of this newer Southern accent have been in a gradual decline, particularly among younger and more urban Southerners, though less so among rural white Southerners.